gangadv1/Threadline/README.md

 python3 -m http.server 5500

+### note
-### note: frontend is on 5500 and backend is on 8000
+frontend is on 5500 and backend is on 8000

+keep all 3 terminals running